Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Introduction

-In this paper, we construct a semi-analytic, multi-ion RMS model and use it to compute the structure of a shock propagating in the expanding ejecta of a BNS merger.
-We find a significant velocity separation of different r-process isotopes just downstream of the shock transition layer, and show that collisions of the different ion beams can induce nuclear transmutations in regions where the shock velocity exceeds the corresponding activation barriers, provided that anomalous friction is not too effective.
-For an isotope of mass number $A$ and velocity separation $\Delta \beta$, the center-of-mass collision energy is approximately $E_{COM} \approx A m_p c^2 \Delta\beta^2/2 \sim 1 (A/100)(\Delta \beta/0.1)^2$ GeV (see Eq. \ref{eq:9}).
-The Coulomb barrier of colliding nuclei with mass numbers $A_1, A_2$ and atomic numbers $Z_1, Z_2$ is approximately $E_{b} \approx 0.92 \, Z_1Z_2/(A_1^{1/3}+A_2^{1/3})$ MeV.
-For the r-process elements contained in the ejecta ($A \sim100$) it lies in the range $100-300$ MeV, and is considerably lower for collision of $\alpha$ particles with the heavy nuclei.
-Thus, even a separation of $\Delta \beta \approx 0.03$ is likely sufficient to induce nuclear transmutations.
-Moreover, the presence of sufficiently abundant free neutrons in the shock upstream should lead to fission through the capture of free neutrons, which are not decelerated by the shock, by neutron-rich isotopes downstream of the shock.
+In this paper, we construct a semi-analytic, multi-ion RMS model and use it to compute the structure of a shock propagating in different environments, with emphasis on shocks propagating in the expanding ejecta of BNS mergers.
+We find that in {\it Newtonian} shocks binary Coulomb collisions effectively couple the ions, particularly heavy ions with large atomic numbers.
+However, the presence of positrons, anticipated in fast enough shocks, can lead to the separation of light ions (mainly helium in r-process ejecta) from the bulk of the heavy ions.
+In case of BNS mergers, We estimate that a shock moving at a velocity $\gtrsim0.3c$ (where $c$ is the light speed) in ejecta containing a substantial He abundance, can induce a considerable change in the composition of r-process material behind the shock through collisions of alpha particles with heavy ions.
+Moreover, the presence of sufficiently abundant free neutrons in the shock upstream should lead to fission through the capture of free neutrons, which do not experience a significant deceleration by the shock, by neutron-rich isotopes downstream of the shock.
 The activation energy for neutron-induced fission ranges from practically zero for $^{235}U$ to a peak of about $40$ MeV for elements of mass number $A\approx100$.
-Consequently, a considerable impact on the abundance evolution of r-process elements, by neutron capture and/or inelastic collisions of heavy nuclei, is anticipated prior to the kilonova emission in regions where the shock velocity $\gtrsim \, 0.1 c$.
+Consequently, if the shock is driven into the ejecta while free neutrons are abundant (i.e., before nucleosynthesis freezout), a considerable impact on the abundance evolution of r-process elements by neutron capture is anticipated prior to the kilonova emission in regions where the shock velocity $\gtrsim \, 0.2 c$.
 These gross estimates are supported by detailed calculations presented below.